ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ## BBO Deal generator

-BBO includes a Deal generator -- [Dealer by Hans van Staveren, et.al.](https://www.bridgebase.com/tools/dealer/dealer.php){:target="_blank"}.
+BBO includes a Deal generator -- <a href="https://www.bridgebase.com/tools/dealer/dealer.php" target="_blank">Dealer by Hans van Staveren, et.al.</a>.
 It's accessible on the BBO site.

 I've used it a little for years to generate hands for lessons I would do at a BBO Practice Table.
 I would develop the dealer code and save it in a Google Document.
 Then, to use it, I would open the Google Doc, copy the code, and paste it into the Dealer source/advanced and click the options I wanted.
 I used this often (notice the past tense.)